-Veterans with PTSD can register their dogs as service animals.
+Veterans with PTSD or other medical conditions can register their dogs as service animals.
 Other animals can be registered as Emotional Support Animals.
 We are sensitive to the specific needs of veterans.
 We provide service animal registration but we do not offer service dog training or therapy dog training.
 Register My Service Animal service animal registration is valid in all states.

 The Americans with Disabilities Act (ADA) allows for individuals with medical disabilities, psychiatric disorders, or PTSD to register their dogs as service animals.
 Individuals with depression or anxiety can register their animals as Emotional Support Animals.
 This allows you to keep your animal if you live in no pet housing and to keep the animal with you for support.

 No, you can train your own dog to be a service dog.
 Most people train their own service animal.
 We recommend that all dogs start with the basic good citizenship training and then proceed with more advanced service animal training.

 Most people think of a service dog as a large breed dog for the blind or for working with a person confined to a wheelchair.
 The reality is that the majority of service dogs are small dogs that perform tasks for otherwise normal people with disorders related to emotional, psychological, hearing, seizure, diabetic, or for other medical issues - disabilities that are completely invisible.